crest-cassia/oacis/README.md

 - install [MongoDB](http://www.mongodb.org/) on your system.
     - using package management system such as yum or [homebrew](http://brew.sh/) will be easy for you.
-    - check if MongoDB is running
+    - After the installation, check if MongoDB is running

         ```sh:check_db_daemons.sh
 ps aux | grep "mongod"